Laennec Fellow in Training (FIT) Clinician Award

 Your application form should contain the following documents in PDF format:

 - Case abstract in accordance with AHA rules and regulations for submitting abstracts to Scientific Sessions.
 This will be an abstract based on your case presentation.
-Please note that this abstract must first be submitted separately through the AHA's Scientific Sessions web site before the abstract submission deadline.
+Please note that this abstract must first be submitted separately through the AHA's Scientific Sessions website before the abstract submission deadline.
 Visit Scientific Sessions to submit your abstract before submission of this award application.
 Note the abstract control number you receive after submission as you will need that for your award application form.
+The work covered by the submitted abstract must not have been presented at a national or international meeting before presentation at the AHA scientific event.
+If so, the abstract must be withdrawn.

 - Curriculum vitae including bibliography.